 One study in New South Wales found that, after controlling for social and demographic variables, the rate of offensive behaviour and property damage tended to be higher in areas with higher levels of alcohol sales (Stevenson et al. 1999).
 There is also a clear link between alcohol and violence and imprisonment (see measure 2.11 Contact with the criminal justice system).

-Over the period July 2015 to June 2017, there were 11,254 hospitalisations of Indigenous Australians with a principal diagnosis related to alcohol use, which represented 2% of all hospitalisations of Indigenous Australians (excluding dialysis) (Table D2.16.11, Table 1.02.1).
+Over the period July 2017 to June 2019, there were 11,576 hospitalisations of Indigenous Australians with a principal diagnosis related to alcohol use, which represented 1.9% of all hospitalisations of Indigenous Australians (excluding dialysis) and corresponded to a rate of 697 hospitalisations per 100,000 population (Table D2.16.11, Table D1.02.1).

 What do research and evaluations tell us?

 Important differences exist between Indigenous and non-Indigenous Australians in relation to patterns and levels of consumption of alcohol, and patterns and levels of harm it can cause.
-Indigenous Australians are more likely to abstain from drinking alcohol than non-Indigenous Australians (30% compared with 22%).
-This includes lifetime abstainers and also those who used to drink but no longer do, often as a result of the harmful effects of alcohol consumption (Wilson et al. 2010).
+Indigenous Australians are more likely to abstain from drinking alcohol than non-Indigenous Australians (30% compared with 22% in 2018–19, based on age-standardised rates).
+This includes lifetime abstainers and also those who used to drink but no longer do, often as a result of the harmful effects of alcohol consumption (ABS 2019; Wilson et al. 2010).
 However, of the Indigenous Australians who do consume alcohol, a greater proportion does so at levels that pose both short-term and long-term risks to their health and the health of others (Chikritzhs et al. 2004; Gray et al. 2018).

 There is evidence to show that a range of factors contributes to the higher levels of alcohol consumption by Indigenous Australians.
-The social determinants contributing to the health status of Indigenous Australians include current and past inequalities, racism and higher levels of emotional and social distress (Gray et al. 2018).
+The social determinants contributing to the health status of Indigenous Australians include current and past inequalities, racism, intergenerational trauma and higher levels of emotional and social distress (Gray et al. 2018)

-Drinking alcohol while pregnant may result in miscarriage, stillbirth, low birth weight, intrauterine growth restriction, preterm birth and a range of potentially lifelong physical, mental, behavioural and learning issues, collectively referred to as FASD (France et al. 2010; Mutch et al. 2015; Srikartika & O'Leary 2015).
-FASD are neurodevelopmental disorders caused when an unborn child is exposed to alcohol in the womb.
+Drinking alcohol while pregnant may result in miscarriage, stillbirth, low birth weight, intrauterine growth restriction, preterm birth and a range of potentially lifelong physical, mental, behavioural and learning issues, collectively referred to as Fetal Alcohol Spectrum Disorders (FASD) (France et al. 2010; Mutch et al. 2015; Srikartika & O'Leary 2015).
+FASD encompasses neurodevelopmental disorders caused when an unborn child is exposed to alcohol in the womb.
 While existing research has limitations, risks of harm are said to increase with the amount and frequency of alcohol consumed (see measure 2.21 Health behaviours during pregnancy) (O'Leary et al. 2010).

 Nationally, the true prevalence of FASD for Indigenous Australians is not known; estimates vary from 2.7 to 4.7 per 1,000 births (HRSCSPLA 2012).
-A recent study in the Fitzroy Valley in Western Australia found the rate to be 120 per 1,000 children (Fitzpatrick et al. 2015).
+A study in the Fitzroy Valley in Western Australia found the rate to be higher, at 120 per 1,000 children (note: the small sample size of 127 pregnancies) (Fitzpatrick et al. 2015).
 A community-led project to lower the risk of FASD in the Fitzroy Valley has achieved outstanding results.
 The project was guided by Elders and the evidence-based Marulu Strategy.
 It was developed in consultation with research partners the Telethon Kids Institute, the University of Sydney and the George Institute for Global Health.
-Intervention to lower the risk of FASD focused on prevention, diagnosis and providing therapy support to affected individuals and families coping with lifelong physical and mental health problems.
+The intervention adopted a holistic approach to lower the risk and impact of FASD through prevention, diagnosis and providing therapy support to affected individuals and families coping with lifelong physical and mental health problems.
 A team of 20 local Aboriginal community researchers were trained and enlisted to run the program (Fitzpatrick et al. 2017; Telethon Kids Institute 2016).
-Midwife-collected data revealed a dramatic fall in drinking during pregnancy in the Fitzroy Valley in response to the program to below the rate of the general community in Australia.
-Previously, 65% of pregnant mothers drank, and this has now dropped to 18%.
-The project highlighted practical strategies (for example, educating the community on the harms of consumption during pregnancy) to reduce and eliminate FASD.
+Since the Marulu Strategy began in 2010, midwife-collected data revealed a dramatic fall in drinking during pregnancy (from 65% to less than 20%) in the Fitzroy Valley in response to the program.
+The project also teamed up with multidisciplinary paediatric and allied health services to provide FASD diagnosis and follow-up services to the participating communities.
+Between 2016 and 2018, the project provided a total of 209 assessments to children, youths and adults, and supported those in need by providing a total of 458 therapy hours.
+The project highlighted practical strategies (for example educating the community on the harms of alcohol consumption during pregnancy) to reduce and eliminate FASD.
 These provide lessons for approaches in other Indigenous and non-Indigenous communities.

 Research shows a link between incarceration and FASD.
 A study in Western Australia—the Banksia Hill Project—was conducted in a Western Australian youth correctional facility and found that neurodevelopmental impairments due to FASD can predispose young people to engagement with the law (Bower et al. 2018).
 It is the first study in Australia to assess and diagnose young people in a youth custodial facility.
 Ninety-nine young people completed a full assessment, 93% were male and 74% were Aboriginal.
 Thirty-six people were diagnosed with FASD, a prevalence of 36%, the majority of which had not previously been diagnosed.

 The health effects of excess alcohol consumption are evident in both mortality and morbidity statistics.
 Alcohol is a serious public health issue facing many Indigenous Australian communities (Calabria et al. 2010).
-Reducing alcohol and other substance misuse can significantly reduce levels of assaults and homicides and disability while improving the overall health and wellbeing of the population (SCRGSP 2009).
-A reduction in alcohol and other substance misuse might also increase educational attainment, household and individual income levels and reduce crime and imprisonment rates (SCRGSP 2005).
-Among urban Indigenous Australians, 65% regard either alcohol abuse or alcohol-related violence as the most serious issue facing Indigenous communities (DHSH 1995).
+Reducing harmful alcohol and other substance misuse can significantly reduce levels of assaults and homicides and disability while improving the overall health and wellbeing of the population (SCRGSP 2009).
+A reduction in harmful alcohol and other substance misuse might also increase educational attainment, household and individual income levels and reduce crime and imprisonment rates (SCRGSP 2005).

 A number of local, regional and national strategies, including the National Alcohol Strategy

-2019–28, have been implemented with the aim of reducing risky and high-risk alcohol consumption, including some that restrict supply.
+2019–28, have been implemented over the years with the aim of reducing risky and high-risk alcohol consumption, including some that restrict supply.
 Some of these are whole-of-community strategies, while others are targeted solely at Indigenous Australians.
-Many have had substantial success, others less so (d'Abbs & Togni 2000).
 At present, most legal provisions governing the supply of liquor are the responsibility of the states and territories, limiting the role the Commonwealth can directly play.
 In many discrete Indigenous communities in remote areas of Northern and Central Australia, alcohol is totally or partly banned.
 Further research and evaluations to assess the effectiveness of these strategies need to be undertaken.

-Further research is warranted into what policy settings are needed to encourage interventions that will reduce the prevalence of risky and high-risk alcohol consumption and the consequent harm to health among Indigenous Australians.
+Further research is warranted into what policy settings are needed to encourage interventions that will reduce the prevalence of risky and high-risk alcohol consumption and the consequent harm to health among Indigenous people and communities.

 This measure uses different datasets to explore patterns of alcohol use and related health effects and harm.
 A potential inconsistency that needs further investigation is the survey data that may underestimate alcohol consumption.
-This may be particularly relevant for services in Remote areas where the survey data show a lower proportion of Indigenous Australians exceeding lifetime risk guidelines compared with Non-remote areas, while hospitalisation rates of alcohol-related conditions in Remote areas and the Northern Territory are much higher than other areas.
-This could point to issues around the availability of services in remote areas and also potentially higher quantities of alcohol consumed beyond the four-drink data category captured in the 2018–19 health survey data.
-To illustrate, the 2012–13 health survey captured 24-hour recall of amounts of alcoholic beverages consumed by Indigenous adults.
-This found that the median amount of alcoholic beverages consumed by Indigenous adults was higher in Remote areas (1,717 grams) than Non-remote areas (1,007 grams).
+This may be particularly relevant for services in remote areas where the survey data show a lower proportion of Indigenous Australians exceeding lifetime risk guidelines compared with non-remote areas, while hospitalisation rates of alcohol-related conditions in remote areas and the Northern Territory are much higher than other areas.
+This could point to issues around the availability of services in remote areas and also potentially higher quantities of alcohol consumed beyond the four-drink data category captured in the 2018–19 National Aboriginal and Torres Strait Islander Health Survey data.
+To illustrate, the 2012–13 Australian Aboriginal and Torres Strait Islander Health Survey captured 24-hour recall of amounts of alcoholic beverages consumed by Indigenous adults.
+This found that the median amount of alcoholic beverages consumed by Indigenous adults was higher in remote areas (1,717 grams) than non-remote areas (1,007 grams).

 The policy context is at Policies and strategies.